Most Effective Products

 • Apply granular insecticide evenly to the turf by performing at least two pass-throughs perpendicular to one another.

-• Use a push-type broadcast spreader for larger areas to be treated.
-A hand-type spreader is good for smaller areas or applying around trees, gardens or flowerbeds.
+• Use a push-type broadcast spreader to treat larger areas.
+A hand-type spreader is good for smaller areas or applications around trees, gardens, or flowerbeds.

-• Water in the insecticide granules after application to activate the granules.
+• Water is used in the insecticide granules after application to activate them.

 Questions and Answers